Rent Guarantor Scheme

 Please note that all supporting documents are required to enable us to assess your application and so please have these prepared prior to applying.

 You will be required to submit:

-- your last three months bank statements for all bank accounts you hold in your name (3 months up until the date of application)
+- your last two months bank statements for all bank accounts you hold in your name (2 months up until the date of application)

 - an official reference letter from the University's Accommodation Services (if you stayed in University accommodation during the previous year) or the landlord with whom you rented during the previous year

 - terms and conditions of the lease, including the prospective tenant's details (for all tenants) and the property's details (this is a copy of the formal lease but does not need to be signed at the point of applying to the scheme)

 |1.
 Tenant(s) make an application including all supporting documentation

 2. If all tenants meet the eligibility requirements and all supporting documentation has been submitted, an approval letter will be provided to you.
 If at this stage you have found a property to rent, please see step 4.

 If at this stage you have not yet found a property to rent you will be provided with a provisional approval.